Deborah Ross (politician): 2016 U.S. Senate campaign

 In 2015, Ross resigned as legal counsel at GoTriangle to run for the U.S. Senate in 2016.
 She won the March 2016 Democratic primary with 62.4% of the vote from a field of four candidates.
 Ross was endorsed by EMILY's List, Planned Parenthood, the North Carolina Association of Educators, the North Carolina AFL–CIO, American Association for Justice, End Citizens United, the Democratic Senatorial Campaign Committee, Democracy for America, and the League of Conservation Voters.

 In the general election, Ross ran against the incumbent, Republican Richard Burr.
 Ross raised more money than Burr for three consecutive quarters, but nevertheless had less cash on hand as Burr began the year with $5.3 million in campaign funds.
 As of October 21, Ross was down 2.8% in the Real Clear Politics average of polls.
-The race received national attention as The Cook Political Report rated the race a toss-up and Democrats viewed the seat as one they could win.
-Burr won with 51% of the vote.
+The race received national attention as The Cook Political Report rated the race a toss-up and Democrats viewed the seat as one they could win. in the November election, Burr defeated Ross 51% to 45%.